hack2skill/intel-oneAPI/README.md

 MOOCs (Massive Open Online Courses) have surged in popularity in recent years, particularly during the COVID-19 pandemic.
 These online courses are typically free or low-cost, making education more accessible worldwide.

-- Online learning is crucial for students even post-pandemic due to its flexibility, accessibility, and quality.
+Online learning is crucial for students even post-pandemic due to its flexibility, accessibility, and quality.
 But still, the learning experience for students is not optimal, as in case of doubts they need to repeatedly go through videos and documents or ask in the forum which may not be effective because of the following challenges:

 - Resolving doubts can be a time-consuming process.
 - It can be challenging to sift through pile of lengthy videos or documents to find relevant information.
 - Teachers or instructors may not be available around the clock to offer guidance

+#### Our Proposed Solution ![image](https://user-images.githubusercontent.com/72274851/218503394-b52dfcc9-0620-4f44-94f5-46a09a5cc970.png)

-- To mitigate the above challenges, we propose LEAP (Learning Enhancement and Assistance Platform), which is an AI-powered platform designed to enhance student learning outcomes and provide equitable access to quality education.
+To mitigate the above challenges, we propose LEAP (Learning Enhancement and Assistance Platform), which is an AI-powered platform designed to enhance student learning outcomes and provide equitable access to quality education.
 The platform comprises two main features that aim to improve the overall learning experience of the student:

-#### Our Proposed Solution ![image](https://user-images.githubusercontent.com/72274851/218503394-b52dfcc9-0620-4f44-94f5-46a09a5cc970.png)

-LEAP stands for Learning Enhancement and Assistance Platform:

 ❑ Ask Question/Doubt: This allows the students to ask real-time questions around provided reading material, which includes videos and documents, and get back answers along with the exact timestamp in the video clip containing the answer (so that students don’t have to